tckb/tckb.github.io/content/posts/making-plausible-docker-ready.md

 which makes **sense** being small startup.
 As I acquired some experiences in field of operations, I decided to make it suitable for "self-hosting".

-Initially, I had no plans to merge these changes into the upstream project and to be clear, I *do not* work on github anymore so I created a [Gitlab](https://gitlab.com/tckb-public/plausible) fork and started working there.
+Initially, I had no plans to merge these changes into the upstream project and to be clear, I *do not* work on github anymore so I created a public [Gitlab fork](https://gitlab.com/tckb-public/plausible) and started working there.
 After the initial [announcement](https://github.com/plausible/analytics/pull/53#issuecomment-623600917), [uku](https://twitter.com/ukutaht) was [pleased](https://github.com/plausible/analytics/issues/26#issuecomment-627298735) to hear about the progress and extended his help in untangling me with possible blockers and clarifying issues that helped me in finishing my changes.

 After few more discussions, the final [pull-request](https://github.com/plausible/analytics/pull/64) was merged and after some cleanups, now Plausible selfhosting beta is now open 🎉🥳